-- (1) Unless otherwise provided by this emergency order, a person may move: - (a) a honey super within the Varroa mite surveillance emergency zone for the purpose of honey extraction, or - (b) an empty honey super within the Varroa mite surveillance emergency zone or into the Varroa mite general emergency zone for the purpose of transporting between premises. - (2) Before moving the honey super under subclause (1)(a), the person in charge of the honey super must:
+- (1) Unless otherwise provided by this emergency order, a person may move: - (a) a honey super within the Varroa mite surveillance emergency zone for the purpose of honey extraction, or - (b) an empty honey super within the Varroa mite surveillance emergency zone or into the Varroa mite general emergency zone for the purpose of transporting between premises. - (2) Before moving the honey super under subclause (1)(a), the person in charge of the honey super must: - (a) take all practical measures to clear bees from the honey super before loading the honey super onto a vehicle for transport, and

-- (a) take all practical measures to clear bees from the honey super before loading the honey super onto a vehicle for transport, and - (b) seal the honey super to make it bee-proof and prevent leakage of apiary product. - (3) Before moving the empty honey super under subclause (1)(b), the person in charge of the honey super must: - (a) ensure the empty honey super is empty of bees at any life stage, - (b) ensure any debris and hive material on that honey super is removed and placed into a disposable garbage bag that can be sealed for disposal and stored in a way that ensure the contents of the bag do not come into contact with bees for 21 days, and - (c) ensure the empty honey super is bee-proof. - (4) The person transporting a honey super under this clause must ensure that the honey super remains sealed or bee-proof until it reaches its destination. - (5) After transporting a honey super under this clause, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product; and - (b) take all reasonable measures to ensure that any clothing is free from bees. - (6) Empty honey supers being moved under subclause (1)(b): - (a) can be transported back to the same hive from which they were removed, and placed on that hive, or - (b) can be placed on any other hive if they have been: - (i) stored in a bee-proof manner for 21 days, or - (ii) stored in cold storage at -15 degrees Celsius, or colder, for 72 hours. - (7) After 21 days, the person in charge of the honey super must dispose of any debris and hive material that was placed into the disposable garbage bag at a waste or resource management facility or in another way that ensures the contents of the bag do not come into contact with bees.
+- (b) seal the honey super to make it bee-proof and prevent leakage of apiary product. - (3) Before moving an empty honey super under subclause (1)(b), the person in charge of the honey super must ensure the honey super is wrapped in a bee-proof manner. - (4) The person transporting a honey super under this clause must ensure that the honey super remains sealed or bee-proof until it reaches its destination. - (5) After transporting a honey super under this clause, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product; and - (b) take all reasonable measures to ensure that any clothing is free from bees. - (6) A honey super from which honey has been removed may be: - (a) transported back to the same hive from which it was removed and placed on that hive, or - (b) if the honey super is an empty honey super, placed on any hive. - (7) After 21 days, the person in charge of the honey super must dispose of any debris and hive material that was placed into the disposable garbage bag at a waste or resource management facility or in another way that ensures the contents of the bag do not come into contact with bees.